marklundin/core-controllers/README.md

-# A set of common components for audio visual programs
+# Components for creative coding

-This library contains of a small set of controllers specifically designed for audio/visual programming.
-It's goal is to create a common set of practical interfaces to some of the most routinely faced elements of 2D, 3D or audio based programs.
-Along with some simple elements such as [buttons](#Button), [sliders](#Slider) and [checkboxes](#Checkbox) are some of the more complex ones such as the [ColorPicker](#ColorPicker), [Graph](#Graph) and [XYPad](#XYPad).
+This library contains of a small set of javascript controllers specifically designed for creative coding.
+It's goal is to create a common set of practical interfaces useful for prototyping 2D, 3D or audio applications.
+Along with some fundamental elements such as [buttons](#Button), [sliders](#Slider) and [checkboxes](#Checkbox) are more complex ones such as the [ColorPicker](#ColorPicker), [Graph](#Graph) and [XYPad](#XYPad).
 All of these are designed to help you visualize and control aspects of your programs in a more intelligible way.

-All components are built in [react](REACT) and are part of the [DUI](TBC) project, a library that instruments A/V applications.
+All components are built in [react](REACT), built specifically for the [DUI](TBC) project, a library for quickly instrumenting A/V applications.

 ## Getting started

-run `npm install core-controllers`
+`npm install core-controllers`

 ### Using React